Sam C. Pointer Jr.

-Sam Clyde Pointer Jr. (November 15, 1934 – March 15, 2008) was an attorney in Birmingham, Alabama and a United States district judge of the United States District Court for the Northern District of Alabama from 1970 to 2000.
+Sam Clyde Pointer Jr. (November 15, 1934 – March 15, 2008) was an attorney in Birmingham, Alabama, and a United States district judge of the United States District Court for the Northern District of Alabama from 1970 to 2000.
 He was a noted figure in complex multidistrict class-action litigation.

 Early life, education, and career

-He as born in Birmingham, Alabama and graduated from Ramsay High School in 1952.
+He was born in Birmingham, Alabama, and graduated from Ramsay High School in 1952.
 He received an Artium Baccalaureus degree from Vanderbilt University in 1955, and a Juris Doctor from the University of Alabama School of Law in 1957, finishing first in his class.
 He was admitted to the Alabama State Bar in 1957, and went on to receive a Master of Laws in tax law from New York University School of Law in 1958.
 He was in the United States Army Reserve in the summer of 1957 until 1970, where he served in the 87th Maneuver Area Command and rose to the rank of major.
 He was in private practice in Birmingham from 1958 to 1970, working for his father, Sam C. Pointer Sr.

 Federal judicial service

 Pointer was nominated by President Richard Nixon on September 22, 1970, to the United States District Court for the Northern District of Alabama, to a new seat authorized by 84 Stat.
 294. He was confirmed by the United States Senate on October 8, 1970, and received his commission on October 14, 1970.
 He served as Chief Judge from 1982 to 1999.
 He assumed senior status on November 19, 1999.
 His service terminated on April 3, 2000, due to his retirement.

+Following the failure of the Robert Bork nomination, President Reagan's Justice Department officials showed some interest in naming Pointer to the Supreme Court seat formerly held by Lewis F. Powell Jr. Judge Pointer reached Arthur B. Culvahouse Jr.'s second list of eight candidates in early October, but Edwin Meese and William Bradford Reynolds omitted Pointer from the final list of three candidates at the end of the month.